vorkampfer/bible_verses_in_terminal/bible_verse_lookup_updated/README.md

 Usage: You can search by entire page by typing the page followed by the argument --page, -page: Example1: ./bible_verse_kjv_lookup.sh 119 --page | grep -i 'favour', Example2 ./bible_verse_kjv_lookup.sh '592' --page | grep -i 'glory to god'
 Usage: If you want the page number instead of the whole page, but can only remember the word or words try the argument --page-number, -pn, --pn, -number: Example: ./bible_verse_kjv_lookup.sh 'sat like unto the Son of man' --page-number
 Usage: (--range|-r|-range) After finding what line your search is on you can look through a range of line numbers: Example: ./bible_verse_kjv_lookup.sh -r 49001 49050
+Usage: Here is an example command if someone just gives you a chapter and verse to look up.
+Example: [./bible_verse_kjv_lookup.sh {13:18} --page-number] then lookup the page number with [./bible_verse_kjv_lookup.sh "Page 717" --very-verbose | grep "13:18" -A10 -B2] and you can grep the verse again.